u-fischer/xskak/README.md

-xskak --- An extention to the package skak for chess typesetting Version 1.4 Ulrike Fischer 2006-2015
+# xskak --- An extention to the package skak for chess typesetting

+Packageversion: 1.5
+Packagedate: 2018-04-23
+Ulrike Fischer 2006-2019

-LICENSE
+## LICENSE
 LaTeX Project Public License

-CONTENTS AND INSTALLATION
+## CONTENTS AND INSTALLATION

-- Readme (this file)
+- README.md (this file)
-- xskak-scr.dtx
+- xskak.dtx
 - xskak.ins
-- xskak.pdf
+- xskak.tex, xskak.pdf (the main documentation file)
+- some files needed to typeset the documentation

 Run TeX/LaTeX on xskak.ins to unpack the dtx.